 For seniors requiring home health care after an illness or surgery, Medicare will cover the cost of services for in-home medical care and rehabilitation for four to six weeks.
 Unfortunately, private duty is not covered under Medicare.

 In Pennsylvania, under the Medicaid Community Health Choices Waiver, all types of home care are covered.
 The waiver is intended to help prevent placement in a long-term care facility.
 This coverage varies from state to state.
-A senior care expert can help you determine eligibility.
+A senior care manager can help you determine eligibility.

 Private Health Insurance